-As a conductor of opera, Mr. Hrůša has been a regular guest with Glyndebourne Festival, conducting The Cunning Little Vixen, A Midsummer Night’s Dream, Carmen, The Turn of the Screw, Don Giovanni, and La Bohème.
-He served as music director of Glyndebourne on Tour for three years.
-He has also led productions for Vienna State Opera (a new production of The Makropulos Case), Opéra National de Paris (Rusalka), Frankfurt Opera (Il trittico), Finnish National Opera (Jenůfa), Royal Danish Opera (Boris Godunov), and Prague National Theatre (The Cunning Little Vixen and Rusalka).
+As a conductor of opera, he has been a regular guest with Glyndebourne Festival, conducting Vanessa, The Cunning Little Vixen, A Midsummer Night’s Dream, Carmen, The Turn of the Screw, Don Giovanni, and La Bohème, and serving as music director of Glyndebourne on Tour for three years.
+He has also led productions for the Royal Opera House, Covent Garden (Carmen), Vienna State Opera (a new production of The Makropulos Case), Opéra National de Paris (Rusalka and The Merry Widow), and Frankfurt Opera (Il trittico), among others.

-Mr. Hrůša studied conducting at the Academy of Performing Arts in Prague, where he now lives with his wife and two children.
-He is currently President of the International Martinů Circle.
-In 2015 he was the inaugural recipient of the Sir Charles Mackerras Prize.
+Mr. Hrůša studied conducting at the Academy of Performing Arts in Prague under the tutelage of Jiří Bělohlávek.
+He is currently President of the International Martinů Circle and The Dvořák Society, and in 2015 he was the inaugural recipient of the Sir Charles Mackerras Prize.